-Where are the healing, human exchange between doctors and patients, trust, giving of hope, and time to listen and care?
+The healing, human exchange between doctors and patients, trust, giving of hope, and time to listen and care have all suffered.

 Without these elements, there is little hope for significant improvements in health care, no matter how technologically advanced we may be.

 Parts Vs. Whole

 Another contributing factor is the difference in success in the treatment of acute versus chronic diseases.
 We have grown accustomed to spectacular operations that can reattach severed limbs, but we seemingly cannot help the millions of people suffering from diabetes, heart disease, cancer, Alzheimer’s, and other debilitating chronic diseases.